Bozar/OneMoreLevel/user/doc/desert.md

 A sandworm has a head (diamond), a tail (-) and body segments (+).
 The third, fourth and fifth segment contains spice (?) or quality spice (*).
 You can only interact with segments that have spices.
 Other sandworm parts (head, body and tail) act like indestructible walls.

 Every turn a sandworm moves one grid in a random direction.
 Eventually it will tunnel into ground and leave a wall of dune behind.
 An immobilized sandworm or one with fewer than three spices are more eager to go underground.
+The more spices a living sandworm has, the more spices will there be in the dune left by the sandworm.

 A dunes is composed of sand walls (#) and spices (?).
 You can bump and destroy a wall block or collect a spice just as from a sandworm.
 You do not move when bumping.
 It can be used as poor man's waiting key.